kand617/suggestgrid-node/README.md

 ### 1. Configure the client
 Applications make their API requests to their dedicated sub-domain of `suggestgrid.space`.
 Most endpoints require a username and password for authentication.

-An initial user name and password is given on sign up or after Heroku provisioning.
+An initial user name and password is given on sign up.

 It is very convenient to configure SuggestGrid by setting an authenticated `SUGGESTGRID_URL` environment variable in the format below: